 Hacienda Pinilla Golf Club, Helipuerto Hacienda Pinilla, Provincia de Guanacaste, Costa Rica, +506 2681 4500

 Four Seasons Golf Club

 The Four Seasons golf course, once only accessible to those staying at the Four Seasons Resort on the Papagayo Peninsula, is now open to the public and was designed by Arnold Palmer, world-famous golfer and for whom the iced tea-lemonade drink is named.
 This championship par-72 course is ranked among the top 100 golf courses outside of the United States by Golf Digest and is also a certified Audubon Cooperative Sanctuary.
 When you play this course, you will be treated to exquisite ocean views at 14 of its 18 holes, lush landscapes, and an opportunity to observe some of the local wildlife.

-It has been widely claimed that Garra de Leon (the “Lion’s Paw”) is the best golf course in Costa Rica.
+It is widely believed that Reserva Conchal is the best golf course in Costa Rica.
 This 71-par course was designed by Robert Trent Jones II in 1996 and is part of the upscale and luxurious Reserva Conchal Beach Resort.
 The challenging course is laced with 63 sand traps, multiple lakes and rivers, and expansive ocean views and was host to the first international golf tournament ever held in Guanacaste.

 Reserva Conchal, Cabo Velas, Costa Rica, +506 2654 3000